 This test determines if the TV has support for any variable refresh rate features.
 To do so, we connect the TV to a PC with a NVIDIA graphics card to test for G-Sync, and to an AMD graphics card to test for FreeSync.
 We also connect the TV to an Xbox One S to make sure that it is properly detected and that the range is the same as on PC.

 This test evaluates the maximum frequency supported by the variable refresh rate feature on the TV.
-To determine the maximum variable refresh rate, we send a number of frames to the TV with increasing frequency.
+To determine the maximum variable refresh rate, we send some frames to the TV with increasing frequency.
 We take note of the frame rate which first produces frame skipping or screen tearing.
 We then verify this frequency by sending frames of the maximum frequency to ensure they are displayed correctly and then exceed the maximum frequency by 1 fps to ensure that frame skipping or screen tearing occurs.

 The minimum variable refresh rate frequency is determined with the same procedure as the maximum variable refresh rate frequency, however, the frame rate is decreased until skipping or frame tearing occurs.